-• Listen to the conversations, memorise as much as possible.
+- Listen to the conversations, memorise as much as possible.
 Write them down.
-Reproduce each conversation with a partner.

-• As soon as you've done that, have different variations of the same situation by taking A's first utterances followed by any of B's utterances, and so on.

-• Have some more practice by doing the DRILLS.
+Reproduce each conversation with a partner. - As soon as you've done that, have different variations of the same situation by taking A's first utterances followed by any of B's utterances, and so on. - Have some more practice by doing the DRILLS.

-I. Example: Can you hire me an estate car for three days from tomorrow?
+I. Ex ample: Can you hire me an estate ca or for three days from tomorrow?

-1) a small saloon?
+1) ?

-2) ?
+2) rent ?

-3)
+3) six ?

 4) next Monday?

-5) a large van?
+5) a large van 9